kazishahid-ds/SteamBuzz/README.md

 PROJECT STEAMBUZZ
 -----------------
-Using supervised and unsupervised machine learning techniques, these models reliably predict gamers’ response to future games and identify game elements to improve.
-This project was my capstone project for Data Science degree.
-This project repository contains the following:
+Using supervised and unsupervised machine learning techniques, I have trained models to reliably predict gamers’ response to future games and identify game elements to improve.
+This project was my Data Science degree's capstone project, containing the following:

 (i) Jupyter Notebooks
 ---------------------